ifreislich/EKM-Metering/README.md

 return values: 1 - success, 0 - failure

 ### scheduleread(int connection, struct meter_schedule * schedule)
-Reads the Time Of Use and holidays schedules and fills in the struct meter_schedule.
+Read the Time Of Use and holidays schedules and fills in the struct meter_schedule.

 return values: 1 - success, 0 - failure